onja-madagascar/chores/sweeping-classroom.md

 # Sweeping classroom

- How often:2 times a day,in the morning and in the evening
+ How often:twice a day,in the morning and in the evening

  ## Tools
  - Brooms